bbz-hft-software-engineering/AlarmSystem_JNI/docs/Functional_Testing.md

 | 13 | Display Sleep | The Display turns on if any Input is made | Any Input | The Display turns on | PASS |
 | 14 | Display Sleep | The System transition from the Active to the Code entry State even if the Display is off | Open the Door in the Active State while Display is off | The System transitions to the Code Entry Stage | PASS |
 | 15 | Alarm Reset | Verify that the alarm can be manually reset by authorized personnel. | Perform a System Reset | The alarm is disabled, and the system returns to the inactive state. | PASS |

+## Summary
+The purpose of this test protocol was to verify the functionality and performance of the Alarm System.
+The system was subjected to a series of tests to ensure its compliance with the specified requirements and to identify any defects or issues that may affect its operation.
+All Tests where succesfully completed.
+The Functional Test where succesfully performed without any discrepancy.